Skip to Content

 Living Area Fall Home Tour

 During the daytime, this is work central.
-That is unless I’m in the greenhouse or my shop.
+That is, unless I’m in the greenhouse or my workshop.

-Although my desk is adjacent to the living room, I spend much of my work time on the sofa and side chairs.
+Since my desk is adjacent to the living room, I spend much of my work time between the desk, the sofa, and side chairs.

 Industrial farmhouse living area in open concept modern farmhouse decorated for fall home tour.